ibm-cloud-docs/sell/tutorial-register-svc.md

 This tutorial walks you through how to register a service in {{site.data.keyword.cloud}} Partner Center.
 By completing this tutorial, you learn how to provide your company details, create a test environment, and grant team members access to help with the onboarding process
 {: shortdesc}

-The process to sell third-party products in Partner Center is still under development.
-With the current release, you can offer your product for free.
-If you're interested in trying it out, contact us at cloud.onboarding@ibm.com.
-{: beta}

-This tutorial is one of four in a series that demonstrates how to onboard and publish a service to the {{site.data.keyword.cloud_notm}} catalog.
+This tutorial is one of five in a series that demonstrates how to onboard and publish a service to the {{site.data.keyword.cloud_notm}} catalog.
 It uses a fictitious company that's called *Example Corp*.
 As you complete the tutorial, adapt each step to fit your needs.

 ## Before you begin
 {: #svc-reg-prereqs}